 - Meet the minimum proficiencies in reading, writing and mathematics which can be satisfied by placement into MTH60, WR115 and RD115 on the MHCC College Placement Test (CPT) or by completing MTH20, WR90 and RD90 (or equivalent transfer courses demonstrated through official transcripts on file at MHCC).

 For information about the College Placement Test, calll 503-491-7678.
 There is no charge.
 The test is administered by computer, takes about an hour, and you'll know your results immediately.

-- Select one of the four options: Broadcasting, Graphic Design, Photography or Video, then register for ONE course:
+- Select one of these four options: Broadcasting, Graphic Design, Photography or Video: